rbuchberger/jekyll_icon_list/README.md

 Available arguments:
 `--ul, --li, --img, --svg, --a`
+These will overwrite any global defaults you have set.

 in your \_config.yml there are a few optional settings you can add.
 Here's an example:
 ```